 Din Heagney is a writer, editor and researcher in art and design culture.

-I LIVE and work on the unceded traditional lands and waters of the Dja Dja Wurrung (Djarra), Wadawurrung, Woi Wurrung Wurundjeri, and Bunurong First Nations.
+I live and work on the unceded traditional lands and waters of the Dja Dja Wurrung (Djarra), Wadawurrung, Woi Wurrung Wurundjeri, and Bunurong First Nations.

 Photo of Din in his studio (2025).